In 2005 I was studying graphic design at the University of Memphis and I was a new mom.

 You know the story of Steve Jobs, Oprah and Facebook’s Mark Zuckerberg.
 You probably know the story of other people that you admire.
 You know the point in their lives when they could’ve given up but they kept going.
 You know the turning point in their business.
 You’ve been to their Wikipedia pages.
 You’ve watched their documentaries.
 You consume their content and buy their products.

 Here at Cheers Creative, when we know your “why,” we know how to make your brand visuals stand out and we know what should be the focus of your website.
-We want you to tell your story, and we’ve created a tool to help you get started.
+We want you to tell your story,

 Share your “why” with us.